-The green or red status icon indicates whether it is possible to drop the element at the current location or not.
+The green or red status icon indicates whether or not it is possible to drop the element at the current location.
 This might depend on whether an element can be added to another element.
-For instance, a Data Object cannot be added to a Task.
+For example, a Data Object cannot be added to a Task.

 The shape repository contains all modeling elements that are available in the selected subset.
 To change the shape repository subset, click the drop-down menu above the shape repository.
-The elements are grouped into element types (e.g. in activities, gateways, roles).
+The elements are grouped into element types (in activities, gateways, roles, etc.).

-Once you got started, you can add elements using the interactive context menus of the existing elements.
+Once you get started, you can add elements using the interactive context menus of existing elements.
 Depending on the shape currently selected, the menu suggests which modeling element might be added next.

 The subset of modeling elements you have selected influences the elements you can add through the interactive context menu.
-If the element you want to add doesn’t appear in the interactive context menu, it probably does no exist in the current subset - simply switch to a subset that contains the needed element.
+If the element you want to add doesn’t appear in the interactive context menu, it probably does not exist in the current subset–simply switch to a subset that contains the needed element.